halcyonproject/.github/devices/device_req.md

-# ConquerOS Oficial device Requirements
+# conquerOS Oficial device Requirements

 You can check reference of used keyword [here](https://datatracker.ietf.org/doc/html/rfc2119).

-ConquerOS Official Devices have to complete following requirements:
+conquerOS Official Devices have to complete following requirements:

 ## Audio
 * All devices MUST support audio playback for media content.